The connectivity at infinity of a manifold and $L^{q,p}$-Sobolev inequalities: -harmonic functions with finite -energy

 \section{$p$-harmonic functions with finite $p$-energy}

-This section aims to prove the following theorem that extends to the nonlinear setting previous results of the Li-Tam theory, \cite{LT-JDG}.
-We are grateful to I. Holopainen who pointed out that Theorem \ref{th_pharm} follows from Theorem 4.6 \cite{Ho-Revista} A more precise result is also contained in the paper by S.W.
+This section aims to giving a simple independent proof of a result of I. Holopainen, \cite{Ho-Revista}, which extends to the nonlinear setting previous results of the Li-Tam theory, \cite{LT-JDG}.
+Related results may be found in the paper by S.W.
 Kim, and Y.H.
 Lee, \cite{Kim-Kor}.

-\begin{theorem} Let $\left( M,\left\langle ,\right\rangle \right) $ be a Riemannian manifold with at least two $\ p$-hyperbolic ends (with respect to some smooth, compact domain).Then, there exists a non-constant , bounded $p$-harmonic function $u\in C\left( M\right) \cap C_{loc}^{1,\alpha}\left( M\right) $ satisfying $\left\vert \nabla u\right\vert \in L^{p}\left( M\right) $. \end{theorem}
+\begin{theorem} Let $\left( M,g \right) $ be a Riemannian manifold with at least two $\ p$-hyperbolic ends (with respect to some smooth, compact domain).Then, there exists a non-constant , bounded $p$-harmonic function $u\in C^0(M) \cap C_{loc}^{1,\alpha}\left( M\right) $ satisfying $\left\vert \nabla u\right\vert \in L^{p}\left( M\right) $. \end{theorem}

-\begin{proof} Let $E_{1},...,E_{n}$ be the ends of $M$ with respect to the smooth domain $\Omega\subset\subset M$.
+\begin{proof} Let $E_{i}$ be the ends of $M$ with respect to the smooth domain $\Omega\subset\subset M$.
 By assumption, we may suppose that $E_{1}$ and $E_{2}$ are $p$-hyperbolic.
 Let $\left\{ D_{t}\right\} _{t\in\mathbb{N}}$ \ be a smooth exhaustion of $M$ and set $E_{j,t}=E_{j}\cap D_{t}$.

 For every $t\in\mathbb{N}$, let $u_{t}\in C_{loc}^{1,\alpha}\left( D_{t}\right) \cap C\left( \overline{D_{t}}\right) $ be the solution of the Dirichlet problem